 I looked at the others with a frown.
 “We need to prepare.
 More will come soon.”

 This isn’t how any of this mission I had devised for so many years ago was supposed to unfold.
 Despite the impossible odds of even making it here through countless light-years at a moment in time when the people of Earth were advanced enough to comprehend our existence; despite all that could have and did go wrong on our long journey; somehow I held onto hope we wouldn’t face the issues we had to this point.
 While logic suggested this possibility in countless simulations, I never fully considered that the people of Earth would shoot down our ship, killing almost all on board.
 Perhaps we approached too fast.
 Perhaps I didn’t prepare enough.
 I only hoped the other four Future missions could find greater success.

 While agents of the FBI were out cold and being tied up by my companions, I was thankful the Hearts were as nice and sympathetic to us under the circumstances as they had been.
 They would understandably get a little shaken by the sight of our natural appearance though, so I activated my disguise again for their sake.

 My name at that time became Agent Landry of the United States of America’s Federal Bureau of Investigation.

-QOTD: this concept one I’ve been toying around with for my next series.
-It’s also inspired by real-life people like Elon Musk and Neil Degrasse Tyson.
-Who inspires you?
+QOTD: this concept is one I’ve been toying around with for my next series.
+Let me know what you think below!